kory33/obsidian-vault--research-notes--optimized-reasoning-with-guarded-logic/content/notes/Decomposing the Larger Problem into Smaller Subproblems.md

 ## Towards a query-rule rewriting

-(TODO: There is a HUGE gap here; we need to fill in some definitions and prove stuff in order to argue that the following algorithm works.)
+(TODO: do all the theory work in [[Tentacle Ejection Templates]], and leave in this note just the following algorithm.)

 Therefore, we obtain the following rewriting algorithm: